Python-GIS-book/site/source/part2/chapter-06/md/01-geodataframe.md

 <!-- #endregion -->

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 It is always a good idea to explore your geographic data on a map.
-Creating a simple map from a geodataframe is really easy.
-You can use the `.plot()` method bundled in the `GeoDataFrame` instance to create a map based on the geometries of the data.
+When working with a `GeoDataFrame`you can easily use the `.plot()` method to create a map that shows the geometries of the data.
 Under the hood, `geopandas` actually uses `matplotlib` for plotting which we introduced in Part 1 of this book.
 Let's try it out, and do a quick visualization of our data:
 <!-- #endregion -->

 ```python editable=true jupyter={"outputs_hidden": false} slideshow={"slide_type": ""}